Salted Burnt Caramel Custard

 • Set the pot on top of the stove.
 Make sure there are no sugar granules on the side of the pot.
 Use a damp pastry brush to brush down the sides of the pot to get all of the sugar crystals into the mixture.

 • Let the sugar and water cook together and work their science.
 The sugary mixture will graduate through the various sugar stages as the water evaporates and will eventually begin to caramelize.
-DO NOT REDUCE OR INCREASE THE HEAT.
-AGAIN RESIST THE DESIRE TO STIR.
+Do not reduce or increase the heat and don't stir.
 You can gently swirl the pan to achieve even caramelization if it looks to be necessary.

 • Watch the pan closely as the process moves quickly.
 Remove the pan from the heat as soon as your caramelized sugar has reached its desired color.
 The darker you can get the caramel without burning it the better the end product will be, but use caution and use your nose to smell for "sweet" versus "burn."